Jan Plamper

-Jan Plamper (1970 – 30 November 2023) was a German professor of history at the University of Limerick.
+Jan Plamper (23 March 1970 – 30 November 2023) was a German professor of history at the University of Limerick.
 His research interests included Russian history, the history of emotions, sensory history, and the history of migration.
+An obituary said of his work on emotions that he was 'a pioneer in this relatively new approach to studying the past'.

 Biography

+Early life

+Plamper was born in Laichingen in 1970 to Harald and Gudrun in what was then West Germany.
+He spent the majority of his childhood in Tübingen, alongside periods in Storrs, United States.
+His paternal grandfather was a Sudeten German from what had been the Austro-Hungarian town of Kaaden.
+In a 2017 interview with Kritika, Plamper revealed that he had been sexually assaulted at the age of 10 by his uncle.

+Education

-After obtaining a B.A. in History at Brandeis University in 1992, Plamper did social work for Memorial in St. Petersburg.
+After obtaining a B.A. in history at Brandeis University in 1992, Plamper did social work for Memorial in St. Petersburg as a volunteer, in lieu of military service.

-In 2001 he received his PhD in History at the University of California, Berkeley, with a dissertation under the supervision of Yuri Slezkine on Joseph Stalin's personality cult.
+In 2001 he received his PhD in history at the University of California, Berkeley, with a dissertation under the supervision of Yuri Slezkine on Joseph Stalin's personality cult.
 He subsequently taught at Tübingen University and from 2008 to 2012 was a Dilthey Fellow of the Fritz Thyssen Foundation at Ute Frevert's Center for the History of Emotions, Max Planck Institute for Human Development, in Berlin.
 From 2012 to 2021 he was a professor of history at Goldsmiths, University of London, where he initiated the MA programmes in Black British and Queer history.
 Plamper held fellowships at Historisches Kolleg in Munich, Wissenschaftskolleg zu Berlin, Imre Kertész Kolleg Jena, and Alfried Krupp Wissenschaftskolleg Greifswald.

+In his book We Are All Migrants, Plamper refuted several anti-immigrant narratives which led Jörg Baberowski to try to cancel Plamper as co-editor of the Forschungen zur Osteuropäischen Geschichte series.

+Death

 Plamper died of cancer on 30 November 2023, at the age of 53.